ksvan/node-red-contrib-komfovent/README.md

 Result can also be stringified error object from Request.post, on errors not handled specifically by this node.

+## KomfoventNodeGet (get data)
+This is the node for fetching status and metrics available from the web page of the controller.

+### Input and results
+The node takes a string as input, id of the datafield wanted.
+You can get a list of the most common below or use dev tools or view source of komfovent to find the IDs you want.
+However, please note that the scraper being used, Cheerios, does not support iframes.
+So IDs found here will not be extracted as of now.
+Food for future releases.

+	msg.payload = 'ai0' // would return string value of supply temp

+### Field names

+#### Temperature and environment
+- ai0 is supply temperature
+- ai1 is extract temperature
+- ai2 is outdoor temperature
+- rh is relative humidity in percentage

+#### Heating
+- ec2 is heat recovery measurement
+- ec4 is current heating power in watts
+- ec1 is current heat exchanger effecieny in %
+- ec7d is kWh spent on heating for current day. ec7m is for month and ec7t total

+#### System metrics
+- fcg is filter clogging level %
+- ec3 is current power consumption
+- ec8d is recovered energy in kWh current day. ec8m for month, ec8t total
+- ec6d is consumed energy in kWh for the day. ec6m for month and ec6t for total

+#### Pressure
+- saf is suppy flow in percentage
+- eaf is extract airflow in percentage

 ## Future
 Add support for more modes (fireplace, kitchen ventilation etc)